sola-st/CodeCureAgent/code_cure_agent/agent_config_and_prompt_files/fix_violation_prompt_parts/prompt_design_fix_violation.md

 **IMPORTANT NOTE TO THE AGENT:** DO NOT include any English text or explanations outside the JSON object in your response.

-You have executed 22 commands and suggested 0 fixes so far.
-You have 18 commands left and must propose 4 fixes before exhausting them.
+You have, so far, executed, 22 commands and suggested 0 fixes.
+You have 18 commands left.
+However, you need to suggest at least 4 fixes before consuming all the left commands.